Stabilize Video — Smooth Shaky Footage Free, In Your Browser

 It's classical 2D stabilization, so it won't correct rolling-shutter 'jello' (a sensor artifact), undo severe distortion, or replace a steady tripod for locked-off shots.
 But for the common case — a handheld take that's watchable but a bit too wobbly — it's a one-tap fix that makes a clip look intentional instead of amateurish.

-Stabilization happens entirely in your browser on your own device — there's no upload, no server, and nothing for anyone to keep or train on.
-You can stabilize a take, compare it, adjust the strength and download, all without your file leaving your computer.
+Stabilization happens entirely in your browser — it runs right there, and nothing for anyone to keep or train on.
+You can stabilize a take, compare it, adjust the strength and download.
 The result exports at full quality.

 How to stabilize a video in your browser